kognise/obsidian-aviation/FAR/Volume 2/F Air traffic and general operating rules/0099 Security control of air traffic.md

 \(a\) The pilot of an aircraft operating in or penetrating an ADIZ under IFR—

-\(1\) In controlled airspace, must make the position reports required in §91.183; and
+\(1\) In controlled airspace, must make the position reports required in [[Volume 2/F Air traffic and general operating rules/0091 General operating and flight rules.md#§91.183   IFR communications.|§91.183]]; and

 \(2\) In uncontrolled airspace, must make the position reports required in this section.